anachkhaidze0/Countries/README.md

-With Countries app you can search different countries and see info(capital, area, weather, etc.) about them.
+With Countries app you can search different countries and see info about them, like capital, area, weather, etc.

 App is built with ReactJS and TailwindCSS